hrushikesh-deshpande01/virtualMachineReservationSystem/README.md

 ```http
   PATCH /user
 ```
-Admin user can update any other user.Regurlar user can only update his details.Authentication is required.
+Admin user can update any other user.Regurlar user can only update his details.authentication is required.

 ```json
 {